 The most popular bug bounty programs

-To help you sharpen your skills, challenge yourself and even earn something, take a look at our curated list of the best and most popular bug bounty programs of 2021:
+To help you sharpen your skills, challenge yourself and even earn something, take a look at our curated list of the best and most popular bug bounty programs:

 Running since 2017, Intel's bug bounty program targets their hardware (microprocessors, chipsets, memory, SSD), firmware (BIOS, motherboard) and software (applications, tools, drivers).
 What's out of scope though are Intel's web infrastructure, such as websites owned and/or operated by Intel, their freeware applications, open source projects and anything related to Intel's former subsidiaries (such as McAfee and Wind River).
 Intel's bug bounty rewards range from $500 to $100,000.
 A newer program, Intel's bug bounty is worth watching out for after the company paid more than $1 million in bounties in 2019 and 2020.